Everything marketers need to know about customer retention

-The question of why customer retention matters was touched upon briefly in each of these definitions, with reasons including increased customer numbers, reduced costs, continued growth and wider profit margins.
+The question of why customer retention matters was touched upon briefly in each of these definitions.
+Reason included increased sales, reduced costs, continued growth and wider profit margins.
 If these factors weren’t convincing enough, Signal recently published a blog post arguing that customer retention is now more important than ever before.

 Three ways you can boost customer retention: